 National Learn About Butterflies Day

 National Learn About Butterflies Day is a holiday that encourages everyone to take the time to learn more about the beautiful winged creatures that pass by us during the spring and summer months.
-Butterflies are not only important for the beauty that they bring to the world, but they’re also important because they are pollinators that help our farmers bring fruits and vegetables to our tables.
-That’s why it’s important for all of us to learn about these creatures not only on March 14th but every other day of the year as well.
+Butterflies are not only important for the beauty they bring to the world, but they are also important because they are pollinators that help our farmers bring fruits and vegetables to our tables.

 Interesting Facts About Butterflies

 Want to learn some interesting facts about butterflies right here and right now?
 Then you’ve come to the right place.
-We’ve gathered up as many butterfly facts as we could so that we could share them with everyone interested in celebrating this holiday.
+We’ve gathered as many butterfly facts as we could so that we could share them with everyone interested in celebrating this holiday.

 • Butterflies can see the colors green, yellow, and red quite well.

-• The top measured speed of a butterfly is approximately 12-miles per hour.
+• The top measured speed of a butterfly is approximately 12 miles per hour.

-• Humans have been making art featuring butterflies for over 3,500-years.
+• Humans have been making art featuring butterflies for over 3,500 years.

 • The caterpillars of some Snout Moths live in or on water plants.

 • Butterfly wings are transparent.
-It’s the way that they catch the light that makes them appear to be of different colors and designs.
+It’s the way they catch the light that makes them appear to be of different colors and designs.

 • Butterflies can taste with their feet.
 They use this ability to taste the flowers they land on.